Rational Cybersecurity at RSA: The Human Element

-Rational Cybersecurity for the Business focuses on another aspect of the human element.
+Rational Cybersecurity for Business focuses on another aspect of the human element.
 How can we organize and manage cybersecurity alignment to business?
 Alignment is both a human and organizational concept.
 It incorporates some psychology, some politics, and requires a whole lot of Know How.
-Rational Cybersecurity for the Business provides highly specific and actionable alignment guidance.
+Rational Cybersecurity for Business provides highly specific and actionable alignment guidance.
 It not only offers communication tips and advice, but also works that advice into the six Priority Focus areas so vital for most organizations.

 On Diverse Security Teams

 In another positive trend, RSA2020 focused heavily on the human element’s diversity angle.
 The content from the Personnel Management workshop and the Tuesday morning keynotes alone opened new windows in attendees’ awareness on the following topics: